oracle/python-cx_Oracle/doc/src/cursor.rst

     Call a function with the given name.
 The return type is specified in the same notation as is required by :meth:`~Cursor.setinputsizes()`.
-The sequence of parameters must contain one entry for each argument that the function expects.
+The sequence of parameters must contain one entry for each parameter that the function expects.
 Any keyword parameters will be included after the positional parameters.
 The result of the call is the return value of the function.